dwyl/phoenix-liveview-counter-tutorial/README.md

 We feel that having the _complete_ code speeds up learning significantly, especially if (when) we get _stuck_.
 2. **_Latest_ Phoenix, Elixir and LiveView** versions.
+A few updates have been made to LiveView setup, these are reflected in our tutorial which uses the latest release.
 3. ***Test Driven Development*** is followed so _complete_ beginners can see how _easy_ it is to write reliable code in a basic example.